Jaykef/GPT-Practice/GPT-Basic/README.md

    model = GPT2LMHeadModel.from_pretrained(model_name)
    tokenizer = GPT2Tokenizer.from_pretrained(model_name)
    ```
-4. Generating Text with GPT:
+4. Generating Text with GPTs:

    Using the pre-trained GPT model, you can generate text by providing a prompt or an initial input sequence.
 The model predicts the next token in
    the sequence based on the provided context.